F.C. West United

 Football Club West United is a Surinamese football club based in Totness, Coronie District, Suriname.
 The club presently compete in the Eerste Klasse, the 2nd tier of Surinamese football.

 History

-FC West United are a football club from the Coronie District in Suriname, the team play their home games in Totness at the Letitia Vriesde Sportcomplex to a capacity of 1,000.
 In 2013 the team won the Lidbondentoernooi, defeating Deva Boys and thus promoting to the Eerste Klasse, the 2nd tier of football in Suriname.
 The team finished in tenth place in the first season.

 In 2014 the team made it to the Semi-finals of the Surinamese Cup by defeating the Deva Boys in the quarterfinals.
 In the Semi-finals the team lost to Notch from Moengo.

 In 2015 West United were paired with Notch once more in the first round of the Surinamese Cup.
 This time however West United were able to defeat Notch, thus progressing in the tournament by eliminating last years runner-up of the competition.